tsemach/typescript-txjs/README.md

 ----
 ##How to Check Changes on Local Package

-Change and test locally the package for publish to npm.
+:bulb: Change and test locally the package for publish to npm.
 - run ````npm pack```` to create local *.tgz package
 - on a use code run ````npm install file:<path-to-rx-txjs-root-dirctory````
 - publish to npm by ```npm publish```